Allyn Wergin, R.D.N.

 - Try foods or supplements.
 Either is fine, though supplements generally have higher concentrations of probiotics.

 Most importantly, eat a diet rich in nutrients and high in fiber — including fruits, vegetables and whole grains.
 Probiotics feed off of fiber and build colonies that will keep your gut in a healthy balance.

-If you have questions or concerns about probiotics, make sure you to discuss them with your health care provider.Allie Wergin is a registered dietitian-nutritionist in New Prague, Minnesota.
+If you have questions or concerns about probiotics, make sure you to discuss them with your health care team.Allie Wergin is a registered dietitian-nutritionist New Prague, Minnesota.